 Hello Friends, Fans & Fellow Lovers of the Outdoors,

 Man on man!
-Thanks to Middle Fork River Expeditions, I recently had the most wonderful opportunity to host a small band of fellow music-loving adventurers on a soulful rafting journey down the Middle Fork of the Salmon River in Idaho!
-Impossible to put into words— the beauty, sheer heart and excitement of floating, hiking, camping (and eating!) our way through a vast expanse of unspoiled wilderness along this gorgeous, free-running river.
+Thanks to Middle Fork River Expeditions, this past August I had the most wonderful opportunity to host a small band of fellow music-loving adventurers on a soulful rafting journey down the Middle Fork of the Salmon River in Idaho!
+Hard to put into words— the beauty, heart and excitement of floating, hiking, camping (and eating) our way through a vast expanse of unspoiled wilderness along this gorgeous, free-flowing river.

 Now, thanks to MFRE, I’ll be hosting another trip in August of 2018… this time on the Main Stem of the Salmon River.

 Here’s the key info…

 Where: We assemble in Salmon, Idaho, the evening of Tuesday, August 21 and embark on the river the next morning

 Who: A small group (10-20) of friends and fans will join me